bashdot/bashdot/profiles/README.md

-Different profiles which can be installed for different environments (work, home, etc.).
+I am a starter profiles directory which you can use to build out your own profiles for use with bashdot.